Jewelry and Watch Product Photography Editing Techniques: A Pro’s Guide for Flawless Retouching

 When retouching jewelry and watches, time is a precious resource, especially when working with large product catalogs or tight deadlines.
 Striking the right balance between efficiency and quality is essential to maintaining both profitability and the high standards demanded by luxury e-commerce.
 Here’s how to approach it.

-• Batch Processing for Basic Adjustments: Tools like Adobe Lightroom, Capture One, or Photoshop allow you to apply global edits — such as exposure adjustments, cropping, and white balance corrections — across large batches of images.
+Batch Processing for Basic Adjustments: Tools like Adobe Lightroom, Capture One, or Photoshop allow you to apply global edits such as exposure adjustments, cropping, and white balance corrections across large batches of images.
 This is especially useful for maintaining consistency in large collections.

-• AI-Powered Background Removal: Advanced AI tools, such as Photoshop’s "Remove Background" feature can quickly isolate products from their backgrounds.
+AI-Powered Background Removal: Advanced AI tools, such as Photoshop’s "Remove Background" feature, can quickly isolate products from their backgrounds.
 While these tools are efficient, the results often require refinement.
 Use manual touch-ups for areas with intricate details like chains, clasps, or gemstones to ensure clean edges.

-• Enhancing Sparkle and Shine: Gemstones and polished metals require subtle, precise adjustments to enhance their brilliance without appearing over-edited.
+While automation and AI tools handle repetitive or time-consuming tasks, they cannot replicate the nuanced decision-making required for luxury product retouching.
+For example, gemstones and polished metals require subtle, precise adjustments to enhance their brilliance without appearing over-edited.
 These intricate refinements are best achieved through manual dodge and burn techniques.
+Matching gemstone hues and metallic finishes to their real-life appearance also demands a trained eye for detail.

 On-Hand and On-Model Jewelry and Watch Photography Retouching